 Start career-planning by looking into industry sectors you might like to work in; the Gradcracker Toolkit is a good place to begin.

 And why not also have a look around our Job Search?
-You can filter by your specific degree discipline to see what kind of internships and graduate roles are/will be open to you.
+You can filter by your specific degree discipline to see what kind of placements/internships and graduate roles are, or will be, open to you.

 While you might not be ready to apply to opportunities just yet, exploring our Job Search will give you an idea of what types of roles are out there.
 This could inform your decisions when picking modules and research topics, and enable you to start shaping your career from day one.